6 Professional Skills You Learn When You’re a Language Assistant [Updated 2022]

-How being a language assistant changed my life (and sharpened my professional skills)
+How being a language assistant in Spain changed my life (and sharpened my professional skills)

 Being a language assistant during a pandemic

-Considering the fact that we are experiencing a huge shift in the way we use to live life and do things because of the pandemic happening right now, there are a couple of things to take into consideration before jumping at the opportunity of being a language assistant.
+Considering the fact that we are experiencing a huge shift in the way we use to live life and do things because of the pandemic happening right now, there are a couple of things to take into consideration before jumping at the opportunity of being an English language assistant in Spain.

-I know one of the things that really helped me was finding other people that had already done the experience, and hear from them if it was worth it or not.
-9 times out of 10 I heard really good feedback and most saying they would do it again (and most did).
-Then shortly after as I went ahead on my own experience, I realized the reason why it wasn’t 10 out of 10.
+I know one of the things that really helped me was finding other people that had already done the experience, and hearing from them if it was worth it or not.

 It wasn’t because of the culture shock or the people or homesickness – It was because of the uncertainty of where you would be placed to teach and where you would be living (whether you lived with a host family or on your own).

 Aside from that, there is also the ambiguity of what kind of school you may be placed in – religious or non-religious?